kli2013/FFmpegLiteGUI/docs/transcode_en.md

 - **Enable trim** — set start / end (`HH:MM:SS.ms`, `MM:SS.ms`, or plain seconds).
 Start defaults to `0`; empty end means to the file end.
 - **Frame-accurate** — `trim`+`setpts` for frame precision, but forces re-encode (copy → `libx265`).
 Off = fast mode (`-ss` before `-i`, keyframe-based, less precise).
 - **Combined seek** (fast precise trim for long videos) — for a single clean video (no overlay/watermark/PiP).
 Jumps to the keyframe before the target, then decodes precisely to the target frame.
 A post-seek threshold (default 30 s) is adjustable.
 Exclusive with frame-accurate; auto-disabled with watermark/PiP (multiple `-i` would misplace the second `-ss`).
+- **Simple time preview (built-in, pure ffmpeg, no external player)** — the trim tab's "Simple time preview" button opens a built-in preview window that does **not** depend on MPV/PotPlayer.
+Play/pause the picture; at the target frame click **"Set start"** / **"Set end"** and it auto-fills the start/end times above (millisecond precision, main-video timeline) — no manual time typing.
+Keyframe jumps (forward/back) with a status bar showing the current time.
+The same built-in preview also appears in the delogo/blur window, text-watermark window, sub-video settings and segment join (each fills back its own times).

   > ⚠️ **Multi-input `-ss` trap:** with one input, a trailing `-ss` works; with two inputs, the second `-ss` becomes the *second* input's leading `-ss`.
   > ```bash